ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/pre_commit_hooks.md

   a "secret"](#definition-of-a-secret-according-to-detect-secrets); and
 - Checking for any large files (over 5 MB) being committed.

-We have configured `pre-commit` to run automatically on _every commit_.
+We have configured `pre-commit` to run automatically on every commit.
 By running on each commit, we ensure that `pre-commit` will be able to detect all contraventions and keep our repository in a healthy state.